-We, together with our ex-U.S. collaborator Bayer HealthCare, are evaluating EYLEA in Phase 3 programs in patients with DME, macular edema following BRVO, and, in Asia, mCNV of the retina as a result of pathologic myopia.
+EYLEA is being evaluated in Phase 3 programs in patients with DME, macular edema following BRVO, and, in Asia, myopic choroidal neovascularization (mCNV) of the retina as a result of pathologic myopia.
 Wet AMD, diabetic retinopathy (which includes DME), and retinal vein occlusion are three of the leading causes of adult blindness in the developed world.
 In these conditions, severe visual loss is caused by neovascular proliferation and/or retinal edema.